Wamiqa Gabbi: Upcoming projects

 Gabbi has several upcoming projects across multiple languages.
 In Tamil cinema, she will star in the fantasy film Genie alongside Jayam Ravi and the romance Iravaakaalam opposite S.J.
 Suryah, which has been completed since 2018 but is yet to be picked up for distribution.
 In Punjabi, she will appear in the romantic drama Kikli with Mandy Takhar and Jobanpreet Singh.
 In Malayalam, she will appear in the action film Tiki Taka alongside Asif Ali.
 In Telugu, she will feature in the spy thriller G2 with Adivi Sesh and Emraan Hashmi.
-She also has multiple Hindi projects in Vikas Bahl's comedy Dil Ka Darwaaza Khol Na Darling with Jaya Bachchan and Siddhant Chaturvedi, the horror-comedy Bhooth Bangla alongside Akshay Kumar and Tabu and the romantic comedy Pati Patni Aur Woh Do starring Ayushmann Khurrana and Sara Ali Khan.
-Additionally, she will feature in Raj & DK's Netflix fantasy miniseries Rakt Brahmand: The Bloody Kingdom alongside Samantha Ruth Prabhu, Aditya Roy Kapur, and Ali Fazal.
+She will also star in several upcoming Hindi projects, including Vikas Bahl’s comedy Dil Ka Darwaaza Khol Na Darling, alongside Jaya Bachchan and Siddhant Chaturvedi; Raj & DK’s Netflix fantasy miniseries Rakt Brahmand: The Bloody Kingdom, co-starring Samantha Ruth Prabhu, Aditya Roy Kapur, and Ali Fazal; the romantic drama Kuku Ki Kundali, opposite Bhuvan Bam; and the biographical courtroom drama Prahaar: The Untold Story of Ujjwal Nikam, starring Rajkummar Rao.

+In the media

+In 2024, the Korean skincare brand Innisfree appointed Gabbi as its first-ever Indian brand ambassador.
+That same year, she was also named the new face of Softline, the womenswear brand under Rupa & Co.